rancher/rancher-docs/moving-or-renaming-docs.md

 ]
 ```

 Paths for docs files are listed within an `items` array.
+Their position within the file is similar to how they'll be organized within the published sidebar.

-If the doc is as an index page, its entry in `sidebars.json` should have extra metadata, such as `category`, `link`, and `label`.
+If the doc is as an index page for a topic with numerous subtopic pages, its entry in `sidebars.json` should have extra metadata, such as `category`, `link`, and `label`.

 ### Moving Index Pages